paulkarpenko/us-code-ui/uscode/title-38-veterans-benefits/chapter-023-burial-benefits.md

 Amendment by section 2202(b)(1)(C) of Pub.
 L. 116–315 applicable to deaths that occur on or after the date that is two years after Jan.
 5, 2021, see section 2202(d) of Pub.
 L. 116–315, set out as a note under [section 113 of this title](./chapter-001-general.md#section-113).

 #### Effective Date of 2013 Amendment
-Amendment by Pub.
-L. 112–260 effective on the date that is one year after Jan.
-10, 2013, and applicable with respect to burials and funerals occurring on or after that date, see section 104(b)(3) of Pub.
-L. 112–260, set out as a note under [section 2302 of this title](./chapter-023-burial-benefits.md#section-2302).
+Pub.
+L. 112–260, title I, § 104(b)(3), Jan.
+10, 2013, 126 Stat.
+2420, provided that: “The amendments made by this subsection [amending this section and [section 2302 of this title](./chapter-023-burial-benefits.md#section-2302)] shall take effect on the date that is one year after the date of the enactment of this Act [Jan.
+10, 2013] and shall apply with respect to burials and funerals occurring on or after the date that is one year after the date of the enactment of this Act.”

 #### Effective Date
 Section effective Oct.
 1, 1976, see section 406 of Pub.
 L. 94–433, set out as an Effective Date of 1976 Amendment note under [section 1101 of this title](./chapter-011-compensation-for-service-connected-disability-or-death.md#section-1101).